-Eosinophilic esophagitis (EE or EoE) is still considered a relatively new disease, with the first cases described in the 1980’s.
-Since then the incidence of the disease has sharply increased, but there is still limited data on long term prognosis for EE.
-Tertiary medical centers specializing in the evalution of eosinophilic esophagitis have been collecting data regarding the long-term course.
+Eosinophilic esophagitis (EoE) is still considered a relatively new disease, with the first cases described in the 1980’s.
+Since then the incidence of the disease has sharply increased, but there is still limited data on long term prognosis for EoE.
+Tertiary medical centers specializing in the evaluation of eosinophilic esophagitis have been collecting data regarding the long-term course.

-A common question by families is what is the chance of that EE may progress to a malignancy if untreated.
+A common question by families is what is the chance of that EoE may progress to a malignancy if untreated.
 The basis for this concern is due to the fact that GERD can lead to Barrett’s esophagus.
-Barrett’s esophagus is a condition resulting in changes in the lining of the esophagus due to ongoing inflammation from acid refluxing up into the esophagus which can then progess to esophageal cancer.
-In EE, the assocation with Barrett’s is less certain.
-There have been only a few case reports of persons with EE also developing Barrett’s esophagus; this may be due to a coincidental overlap of two diseases rather than associated conditions.
-Our understanding about the prognosis of this eosinophilic esophagitis is still in its early stages, but there is no relation between esophageal cancer and EE described in any large review of EE patients.
+Barrett’s esophagus is a condition resulting in changes in the lining of the esophagus due to ongoing inflammation from acid refluxing up into the esophagus which can then progress to esophageal cancer.
+In EoE, the association with Barrett’s is less certain.
+There have been only a few case reports of persons with EoE also developing Barrett’s esophagus; this may be due to a coincidental overlap of two diseases rather than associated conditions.
+Our understanding about the prognosis of this eosinophilic esophagitis is still in its early stages, but there is no relation between esophageal cancer and EoE described in any large review of EoE patients.